sdcst-2025/002b-basic-math-nlwolsey/README.md

 Perform the operations listed and then display the output using the print() command.
 No other output is required other than the numerical result.

 ### 6 Tasks
+### Note: For each of your assignments, you do not need to use output.
+The values of the variables will be read directly from the program.

 ##### Task 1
 Open the assignment called a1.py